 - Verify the claims with your own investigation.
 People will often blame external sources for their poor performance before admitting their own fault.

 This is a very effective first step in addressing performance.
 It signals to members of your team that you're interested in their perspective and are willing to make the required changes.

-2. Retrain – Provide additional training to team members.
+Provide additional training to team members.
 Explore with them whether they have the actual skills required to do what's expected.
-Given the pace of change of technology, it's easy for people's skills to become obsolete.
+Given the pace of change of technology, it's easy for people's skills to become outdated.